Women's suffrage: Monaco

 Monaco introduced women's suffrage in 1962, as the fourth last in Europe.
-In Monaco, Women's suffrage was not introduced after a long campaign, but was introcuced as a part of the new Constitution, alongside Parliamentarism, an independent court system and a number of other legal and political reforms.
+In Monaco, Women's suffrage was not introduced after a long campaign – although supported by the Union of Monegasque Women, itself only founded in 1958 – but was introduced as a part of the new Constitution, alongside Parliamentarism, an independent court system and a number of other legal and political reforms.